-As of October 31, 2017, we operated 34 manufacturing facilities located in 17 states in the United States, four facilities in the United Kingdom, and one in Germany.
+As of October 31, 2018, we operated 34 manufacturing facilities located in 17 states in the United States, two facilities in the United Kingdom, and one in Germany.
 These facilities feature efficient plant design and flexible manufacturing processes, enabling us to produce a wide variety of custom engineered products and components primarily focused on the window and door segment of the residential building products markets.
 We are able to maintain minimal levels of finished goods inventories at most locations because we typically manufacture products upon order to customer specifications.
-We believe the primary drivers of our operating results are new home construction and residential remodeling and replacement activity in the markets we serve.
+We believe the primary drivers of our operating results are residential remodeling and replacement activity and new home construction in the markets we serve.